 - When the bacon is cool chop it into bacon bits.

-- Saute the onions and the mushrooms for about 10 minutes until the onions are translucent.
+- Saute the onions, mushrooms, and sauerkraut until the onions are translucent.

 - Add the garlic and saute for about 1 minute

-- Take the onions, mushrooms, and garlic off the heat and set the mixture aside.
+- Take the onions, mushrooms, sauerkraut and garlic off the heat and set the mixture aside.

 - Add the boiled and sliced potatoes

 - Add the Kielbasa and bacon bits (or leave out if you prefer vegetarian)

 - Bring the mixture to a simmer and let it cook on low for about 30 minutes or more.